williamDunn/Notes/Java/README.md

 ## Object Copy

 An object copy creates a copy of the object itself
 -  So we'll have two reference variables, that each reference different objects
 -  Ways to copy an object:
         -  Using a copy constructor
-        - Using a clone() method
+        -  Using a **clone() method**
+                -  Object cloning refers to the creation of an exact copy of an object.
+It creates a new instance of the class of the current object and initializes all its fields with exactly the contents of the corresponding fields of this object.

 ### Shallow & Deep Copy - both related to an object copy

-#### Shallow
+### Shallow
 -  Changes made to inner objects will reflect in both main objects (original & copy) due to referencing same inner-objects/variables
 -  Shallow copies are cheap (on memory) and easy to make

 To create a **shallow** copy, only copy the main object and have your new shallow copy reference the same inner objects of the original
 -  e.g., Main object, Person, consisting of inner objects like name and age - copy the Person object, consisting of references to the inner objects of the original

-#### Deep
+### Deep
 -  A deep copy is a fully indepdent copy of an object
         -  because of this, both main objects (original & copy) can be changed independently without reflecting any changes on the other